 It is entirely possible that there are no people on earth more friendly than Canadians… and they probably don’t come more cool, calm and collected as they do in Vancouver.
 There’s a really large student population here and with so many young people to meet, you’ll quickly forget you arrived solo!
 This city really is a top choice for meeting people and if there’s anyone more likeable than a Canadian, it will be news to me!

 If you find yourself road tripping around the United States, it won’t take long for you to realise that you’ll have a better solo travel experience going off the grid and away from the major cities.
 Sure, you can still have a really great time in cities like New York, Los Angeles and San Francisco, but arguably the best/more authentic experiences where you’ll meet many locals is in the heart of the USA in the many small cities and towns.
 Sedona is one such town that made me feel extremely welcome and with so many great hiking trails to switch off and tune into yourself, this is a perfect stop for solo travellers.
-(Read more: the most underrated cities in the USA)

 I loved Berlin so much that I decided to move there for a couple of months amidst my travels and try it out to live.
-My circumstances changed shortly after my little stint (I found the love of m’life elsewhere in the world), but if I had my time again I’d totally move back to Berlin, arguably one of Europe’s coolest cities to live in for young people.
+My circumstances changed shortly after my little stint (I found the love of my life elsewhere in the world), but if I had my time again I’d totally move back to Berlin, arguably one of Europe’s coolest cities to live in for young people.
 The start-up culture here is huge, as are the communal vibes.
 Everyone is super friendly, super chill, and just super… Berlin.
 Oh!
 And the food is really cheap and really good.
 A great stop for solo travellers.

 When considering a trip to Scotland most travellers think straight to the fairytale city of Edinburgh, or the ethereal isles in the North.
 Whilst both are exceptional, a trip to Glasgow is by far and large the most favoured choice in Scotland for solo travellers.
 Citizen M hotels are a breakthrough in the solo travel landscape, offering cheap hotel accommodations a significant step up from hostels, but with that same communal vibe.
 The city comes to life in the evenings with the huge student population and believe me when I say the locals love to mingle with visitors!